-Banks or the banking sector are under the obligation of Anti-Money Laundering because they are at risk of financial crime.
-AML regulations contain measures that companies must take to detect and prevent financial crimes, and these regulations are determined by AML regulators and are a guideş for businesses.
-There are hundreds of local and global regulators in total, doing AML studies in the world.
-Although all regulators aim to prevent financial crimes, regulations vary from country to country and from region to region.
+Banks or the banking sector are under the AML obligations because they are at risk of financial crime.
+AML regulations contain measures that companies must take to detect and prevent financial crimes, and these regulations are determined by AML regulators and are a guide for businesses.
+There are hundreds of local and global regulators in total doing AML studies in the world.
+Although all regulators aim to prevent financial crimes, anti-money laundering policies vary from country to country and from region to region.

-In this article, we will examine the Financial Action Task Force (FATF), which are global AML regulators in general, and the anti-money laundering regulations published by the European Union and the AML obligations of the banking sector.
+This article will examine the Financial Action Task Force (FATF), global Anti-Money Laundering regulators in general, the anti-money laundering regulations published by the European Union, and the Anti Money Laundering Policy of the banking sector.

 What Is Anti-Money Laundering in Banking?

-Anti Money Laundering guidelines represents the rules, regulations, and obligations set for the detection and prevention of money laundering and other financial crimes.
+Anti Money Laundering guidelines represent the rules, regulations, and AML obligations set to detect and prevent money laundering and other financial crimes.
 It is impossible to determine the exact amount, but billions of dollars of financial crimes are committed each year.
 Any financial crime that cannot be detected and prevented causes crime organizations to increase their criminal activities.
-Therefore, financial crimes have very serious negative consequences.
+Therefore, financial crimes have dire negative consequences.
 There are many local and global regulators to combat financial crimes effectively.
-These regulators publish regulations, recommendations, and obligations of organizations at risk.
+These regulators publish regulations, recommendations, AML policy, and obligations of organizations at risk.

 Why Are Banks at Money Laundering Risk?

-Banks' AML compliance programs are composed of all measures and controls applied to ensure AML compliance of banks and to protect against regulatory penalties.
-The AML compliance program should work perfectly from the outset to effectively combat financial crimes and AML compliance.
+Banks' AML compliance programs are composed of all measures and controls applied to ensure banks' compliance and protect against regulatory penalties.
+The compliance program should work perfectly from the outset to effectively combat financial crimes and Anti-Money Laundering compliance.
+An effective compliance program should also meet all required AML obligations.
 Failures in the AML compliance program will result in banks being punished by regulators.
-Therefore, banks must create an effective AML compliance program to meet the requirements of the regulations they are obliged to.
+Therefore, banks must create an effective AML compliance program to meet the regulations they are obliged to comply with.

 Risk-Based Approach in Banking

 The most important element of effective AML / CFT programs is the risk-based approach.
-FATF, the European Union, and most local AML regulators agree with the implementation of a risk-based approach to AML / CFT.
+FATF, the European Union, and most local AML regulators agree with implementing a risk-based approach to AML / CFT.
 According to the risk-based approach, the risk level of each customer is different.
-In addition, countries have different risk levels.
+Also, countries have different risk levels.
 For this reason, the businesses have to determine the risks of the customer and apply control processes specific to these risks by taking a risk-based approach.
 Banks are obliged to perform a risk assessment with customer due diligence and know your customer procedures by applying a risk-based approach in customer account opening processes.
-Banks then have to control their customers' transactions with the control mechanisms they have developed in accordance with their risk levels.
+Banks then have to control their customers' transactions with the control mechanisms they have developed by their risk levels.

 Know Your Customer in Banking